Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-naming-enum-uppercase" %} use all upper-case names for enum (and 'expandable' enum) values. `EnumType.FOO` and `EnumType.TWO_WORDS` are valid, whereas `EnumType.Foo` and `EnumType.twoWords` are not.

 {% include requirement/MAY id="android-expandable-enums" %} use the `ExpandableStringEnum` type provided by Azure Core to define an enum-like API that declares well-known fields but which can also contain unknown values returned from the service, or user-defined values passed to the service.
-An example expandable enum, taken from azure-core's `OperationStatus` type, is shown below:
+An example expandable enum, taken from Azure Core's `OperationStatus` type, is shown below:

 ```java
 public static final class OperationStatus extends ExpandableStringEnum<OperationStatus> {